Police constables in Mumbai may soon get eight-hour work days

-After receiving a 73-page letter, police commissioner orders committee to figure out how to cut shifts
+After receiving a 73-page letter from a constable, who was fed up of working close to 16 hours a day, police commissioner orders committee to figure out how to cut shifts

 There isn’t a single person who does not complain about their job or working hours but no matter how bad you think you have it, Mumbai cops have it worse.
 One constable was so fed up of working close to 16 hours a day that he wrote a 73-page letter to the Commissioner of Police to request that work be distributed more evenly among the force.